SoftwareBlair/too-much-udemy/README.md

 # Too Much Udemy

-This repository is a collection of the all the Udemy courses I've bought over the years and am now finally getting around to.
+This repository is a collection of the all the Udemy courses I've bought over the years and I am now getting around to them.
 The objective is to finally get my values worth from these courses, even if they're outdated.

 ### Courses